 Add Caesar Clown to that list now.
-Also his boss, Doflamingo seems to be heading this way in near future as the Straw Hats have finally got him annoyed.
+Also his boss, Doflamingo, seems to be heading this way in the near future as the Straw Hats have finally got him annoyed.

 In GUN×SWORD, the Claw's dream is delayed at the 11th hour by Ray's Heroic Sacrifice, leading to his claw twitching for a full episode.
 When Van puts his dreams of Instrumentality down for good, he goes completely off the handle.

 This happens to Griffith in Berserk when Guts defeats him in one single stroke to earn his freedom.
 Guts' desertion marks a turning point in Griffith's life and ambitions and everything falls apart for Griffith from there on, making it an apt breakdown.

 Johan from Monster has three of these — one after finding a Bonaparta children's book that helped mess him up as a kid, and the other after he realizes that his memories are actually Nina's, the latter leading to the climactic scenes in Ruhenheim.
 Then he has a freakout at the climax when his sister determinedly interrupts his Kill Him Already-moment with Tenma to Carebear Stare at him just as he's getting into his Breaking Speech stride.
 "I am too irredeemable!
 Now shoot me in the head or the kid gets it!".
 Given what he is, these make him even scarier.